-3.2 Azure Well-Architected Review of Workloads
+3.2 Azure Well Architected Review of Workloads

-The partner must demonstrate the usage of a Azure Well-Architected Review on container-based workloads or applications in Azure.

-The Azure Well-Architected Review is designed to help partners evaluate your customers' workloads against the latest set of industry best practices.
-It provides actionable guidance to design and improve your customers' workloads.
+The partner must demonstrate usage of the Azure Well-Architected Assessment Review on relevant SAP workloads.
+The Azure Well-Architected Review is designed to help partners evaluate your customers' workloads against the latest set of industry best practices and it provides actionable guidance to design and improve your customers' workloads.
+The Review is used to evaluate the appropriate pillars when running well architected cloud workloads.
+Determine which pillar is most relevant to your work.
+Other resources, (not required) include a Cloud Adoption Framework plan.